The Faces of Homelessness in San Diego

-A man identifies his 74 year old father behind a protective panel who died of coronavirus-related complications at General Hospital No.1 in Tijuana, Mexico on May 6, 2020.
+A man identifies his 74 year old father behind a protective panel who died from COVID-19-related complications at General Hospital No.1 in Tijuana, Mexico on May 6, 2020.

-Gravediggers get ready to carry a coffin to a burial plot at Tijuana Municipal Cemetery No.13 of Jesus Osario Flores who died from coronavirus (COVID-19) on April 24, 2020.
+Gravediggers get ready to carry a coffin to a burial plot at Tijuana Municipal Cemetery No.13 of Jesus Osario Flores who died from COVID-19-related complications on April 24, 2020.

 Tens of thousands of women marched through the streets of Mexico City to highlight the violence against women for International Women's Day on March 8, 2020.
 There were some women hiding their faces, destroying storefronts, spray painting buildings and throwing petrol bombs.